 Attach the In Progress Work Timer workflow to your project.

-For this workflow to function as written, your project must use a State field that includes the values In Progress and Fixed.
+For this workflow to function as written, your project must use a State field that includes the In Progress value.
 If you use different fields and values to track the status of issues in your project, modify the workflow accordingly.

-When a developer changes the state of an issue state to In Progress, the workflow enters the current time in the Timer time field.
-When the developer changes the state to Fixed, a work item with the time spent between the Timer time and the current is added to issue on behalf of the user who fixed the issue.
+When a developer changes the state of an issue to In Progress, the workflow enters the current time in the Timer time field.
+When the developer changes the issue state from In Progress to another state, a work item with the time spent between the Timer time and the current time is added to issue on behalf of the user who updated the issue.

 This workflow includes two modules.